 International foreign language exam possibilities at Tallinn European School

-Students, who learn English, French or German as a foreign language, have the possibility to take an English, French or German internationally recognized exams.
-The French and German tests can be taken for free.
+Students, who learn French or German as a foreign language, have the possibility to take French or German internationally recognized exams.
+The tests can be taken for free.

 European School foreign language curriculum is established under the Common European Framework of Reference for Languages with 6 language levels: A1, A2, B1, B2, C1, C2.
 The same framework is used for French and German internationally recognized exams.

-Registration to the French and German exams are made in accordance with the rules that are enforced by The Republic of Estonia Ministry of Education and Research and Innove.
+Registration to the exams is made following the rules that are enforced by the Estonian Ministry of Education and Research and Innove.